locka99/cpp-to-rust-book/porting_from_cpp/assignments_in_conditionals.md

 ## In Rust

-Rust does not allow assignment within expressions so they will fail to compile.
+Rust does not allow assignment within simple expressions so they will fail to compile.
 This is done to prevent subtle errors with `=` being used instead of `==`.

-Let's look how we might do the equivalent (but not optimal way) in Rust.
+Let's look how we might do the equivalent (but not optimal way) in Rust using a block expression.

 ```rust
 let mut result;